xcore/sw_motor_control/doc/sw-guide/qei.rst

   #include "qei_client.h"

-  int get_qei_position( chanend c_qei );

-  int get_qei_speed( chanend c_qei );

-  int qei_pos_known( chanend c_qei );

-  int qei_cw( chanend c_qei );
+  { unsigned, unsigned, unsigned } get_qei_data( chanend c_qei );

-Position value is returned in tenths of a degree and speed is returned in revolutions per minute (RPM).
+The three values are the speed, position and valid state.
+The position value is returned as a count from the index zero position and speed is returned in revolutions per minute (RPM).

-The third function provides the ability to request whether the QEI interface has received an index signal and is therefore confident that an accurate position can be calculated.
-Until this function returns 1 then only speed information will be valid.
+The third value indicates whether the QEI interface has received an index signal and therefore that the position is valid.

-The fourth function will provide a result of 1 if the direction of rotation of the encoder is clockwise.

 QEI Service Implementation
 ++++++++++++++++++++++++++